 What if I don’t get along with my roommate?

 Living with someone is a great opportunity to develop life-long relationships, even though it can be a challenging new experience.
-Before arriving to campus, students complete the Sharing Spaces Module online, which includes tips on fostering a positive roommate relationship (available the Summer/Winter before move-in).
+Before arriving to campus, students complete the Sharing Spaces Module online, which includes tips on fostering a positive roommate relationship.
 Students who experience difficulties with their roommate(s) are encouraged to seek out help from their HD (Hall Director).
 HDs are professional staff members trained to assist students in resolving conflicts with other students.
-Students can also choose to participate in up to five different room change processes held throughout the year.
+Students can also choose to participate in up to five different Room Change processes held throughout the year.